neil-morrison44/MiSTer_tty2pico/arduino/README.md

 A full colour version of [tty2oled](https://github.com/venice1200/MiSTer_tty2oled) display addon for the [MiSTer FPGA](https://github.com/MiSTer-devel) and features:

 * Targets compatiblity with the [tty2oled Command List](https://github.com/venice1200/MiSTer_tty2oled/wiki/Command_v2)
-* Supports PNG, static GIF, and animated GIF files at up to 50fps!
+* Displays PNG, static GIF, and animated GIF files at up to 50fps!
 * Can display files from built-in flash or microSD card if available
 * Support for SPI displays up to 320x240 resolution (may require manual build)
 * Appears as USB Mass Storage device so you can easily load new files